 Denial of care may be considered in the following circumstances:

 Student Health Center directors may authorize continued care to a patient who has become ineligible but has not completed prescribed treatment begun while an eligible student.
 Such care may continue to resolution of the current condition or until an appropriate referral has been accomplished.
 In no case should care extend more than one academic term beyond the loss of eligibility.

 A clinician who believes denial of care is warranted must consult with at least one other physician who is familiar with the patient’s circumstances.
-If no other clinician is knowledgeable, the primary clinician makes arrangements for another clinician within Student Health Services to see the patient on referral.
+If no other clinician is knowledgeable, the primary clinician makes arrangements for another clinician within SHS to see the patient on referral.

 The second clinician reviews the appropriate clinical records and makes an independent decision of concurrence or non-concurrence.
 Both clinicians then present their findings to the director.

-Violators of campus policies are subject to being cited by University Police and/or being referred to the Office of Judicial Affairs or other appropriate campus offices.
+Violators of campus policies are subject to being cited by University Police and/or being referred to the Office of Student Conduct and Ethical Development or other appropriate campus offices.
 Violations of criminal law are additionally subject to prosecution in the court of proper jurisdiction.

 CSULB maintains a tradition of being a civil and non-violent learning and working environment and practices zero tolerance for violence against any member of the university community.
 CSULB strives to prevent violence and to enforce all laws and regulations regarding violence.
 All allegations of violence or threats of violence will be investigated (Academic Senate Statement, October 1997).